Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 How Retatrutide Differs from Other Weight Loss Medications

 The three-hormone mechanism is the key differentiator.
 Currently approved medications for weight management include semaglutide (Wegovy) and tirzepatide (Zepbound), which target one or two of these hormones.
 Retatrutide adds glucagon receptor activation on top of the GLP-1 and GIP pathways used by tirzepatide.
+When compared to existing GLP-1 medications, retatrutide’s triple action may lead to greater weight loss and improved metabolic health.
 For a head-to-head comparison with these alternatives, see Retatrutide vs Tirzepatide vs CagriSema.
 Glucagon receptor signaling increases energy expenditure, promotes hepatic fat oxidation, and enhances lipid metabolism — pathways that may explain why patients on retatrutide lose more weight than those on existing drugs.
-Several other pharmaceutical companies are also developing multi-receptor obesity medicines, but retatrutide is the furthest along in clinical development.
+Several other pharmaceutical companies are also developing multi-receptor obesity medicines, including Novo Nordisk’s amylin-based petrelintide and zenagamtide, as well as CagriSema — but retatrutide is the furthest along in clinical development.

 In the Phase 2 trial published in the New England Journal of Medicine in 2023, the 12 mg dose produced 24.2% mean body weight loss at 48 weeks — at the time, the highest weight loss ever reported for any anti-obesity drug.
 The Phase 3 TRIUMPH-4 result (28.7% at 68 weeks) extended that lead further, establishing retatrutide as the most effective investigational medicine for treating obesity in terms of weight reduction.
-For detailed dosing protocols and click-to-dose tables, see our retatrutide dosage guide.
-Retatrutide is available for research in 30mg and 20mg prefilled pen formats, including research availability in Dubai.
-For a ranked comparison of verified research suppliers, see our best research peptides 2026 guide.
+For the Phase 3 titration schedule, see our retatrutide dosage guide.
+For exact mg-to-click lookup, use the retatrutide clicks guide.
+For ongoing study coverage, use the TRIUMPH trial tracker and the 2026 approval tracker.

 Is retatrutide approved by the FDA?